ejetaxeblevich/LuaExtended/README.md

       local t = {}
       local t2 = table.copy(t) --> t and t2 are different tables */

+[F] int table.getn2( table )
+/* Returns the number of elements in the table.

+   Superficially, for dictionaries, it counts all indices and keys (the standard getn counts only lists by indices). */

 [F] bool table.equal( table t1, table t2 )
 /* Checks whether the tables are identical.